McCallum99/PSVitaRebootShutdown/README.md

 # PSVitaRebootShutdown
-This is an app that reboots or powers off your PS Vita depending on what trigger you hold.
-You can now also press X and □ to update the database (keep icons) or left and up on the d-pad to delete the database and restore it (lose icons).
+This is an app that reboots or powers off your PS Vita.
+Touch the screen to use!
+It can also refresh or reset your database to fix your livearea icons.
 To compile, run the following from inside the folder with "CMakeLists.txt": cmake . && make

-This is v1.06.
+This is v1.07.
 Thanks for using my app!
 By Mc_Callum_99

-Thank you SilicaAndPina (@SilicaDevs) for the help troubleshooting - I'm new to this okay?
+Thank you SilicaAndPina (@SilicaDevs) for the help troubleshooting previous versions.
+Thank you to SMOKE for making VitaTester open source so I could learn from your code :)